jjy1031/jjy1031.github.io/README.md

 ### Setup conda environment

-This creates a new Conda environment using the specifications provided in an `environment.yml` file.
+This creates a new Conda environment using the specifications provided in `environment.yml` file.

 ```python
 conda env create -f environment.yml